by Casey Berman

 The realization: practicing law is not for me

 Fast forward now to 2000.
 I graduated law school the year prior, passed the California bar (on my second try), landed a job in San Francisco as VP Operations and In-House Counsel at a small software company.

 However, I never fully got into the flow of being an attorney.
 I leaned heavily on our outside law firm.
 I felt nervousness anticipating someone would ask me a question about the law that I would not be able to answer.
 And, I felt someone would “out” me as the imposter that I felt I was.

 I found the law too “reactive”, and not proactive enough for my personality.
-When I was called upon to be the “adult in the room” and to say “no” to business ideas, when my heart actually wanted to create, brainstorm and experiment with these new business ideas.
+When I was called upon to be the “adult in the room” and to say “no” to business ideas, when my heart actually wanted to create and brainstorm and experiment with these new business ideas.
 I was trained to manage the risks- when in reality I wanted to take those risks.